Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Introduction

-The paper at hand contributes to the literature as follows.
-Firstly, we introduce \textit{Seeded Poisson Factorization} (SPF), a novel topic model that integrates domain knowledge into the PF framework through the inclusion of seed words.
-As shown in Figure~\ref{fig:SPF_graphical_representation}, SPF extends standard PF by decomposing topic-term intensities into a neutral component and a seeded component informed by predefined seed words.
-This structured decomposition enables the model to incorporate prior knowledge while preserving the flexibility of PF to learn latent topic distributions from data.
-In this way, SPF learns specific topics of interest and adaptively adjusts for potential seed word mis-specifications by controlling the contribution of seeded components, ensuring robustness in applications where domain knowledge may be incomplete or imperfect.
+In particular, this paper contributes to the literature as follows.
+Firstly, we introduce \textit{seeded Poisson Factorization} (SPF), a novel topic model that integrates domain knowledge into the PF framework through the inclusion of seed words.
+As shown in Figure~\ref{fig:SPF_graphical_representation}, SPF extends standard PF by decomposing topic-term intensities into a neutral component and a seeded component informed by pre-defined seed words.
+This structured decomposition enables the model to incorporate prior knowledge while preserving the flexibility of PF to learn latent topics from data.
+In this way, SPF learns specific topics of interest and adaptively adjusts for potential seed word misspecifications by controlling the contribution of seeded components, ensuring robustness in applications where domain knowledge may be incomplete or imperfect.
 Secondly, in contrast to prior guided topic models, which predominantly rely on Markov Chain Monte Carlo (MCMC) inference \citep[see, e.g.,][]{eshima2023keyword, watanabe2023}, SPF employs variational inference (VI) for scalable parameter estimation.
-VI formulates posterior inference as an optimization problem, significantly reducing computational costs compared to traditional sampling-based methods \citep{ranganath2013black, Blei_2017}.
+While MCMC methods are in principle applicable, we rely on VI methods, which formulate posterior inference as an optimization problem, significantly reducing computational costs compared to traditional sampling-based methods \citep{ranganath2013black, Blei_2017}.
 We empirically demonstrate that SPF not only achieves competitive predictive performance but also exhibits substantial computational efficiency, making it particularly suitable for large-scale text corpora.